costarc/MSXPi/README.md

-MSXPi is a interface and software solution to allow MSX computers to control and user Raspberry Pi resources.
+MSXPi is a hardware interface and software solution to allow MSX computers to control and user Raspberry Pi resources.
 The interface exposes ports that can be read and written by MSX, and in turn will be accessible on the Raspberry Pi.
 Many resources are implemented, such as access to network drives, internet, disk images, and the Raspnberry Pi itself.